rage/cyber-security-base-19/data/pass.md

 Each course has a deadline, and you have gather enough points before the deadline.
 If you do not have enough points once the deadline has passed, the points are lost.

-Once you have gather enough points, mooc.fi will acknowledge that you have passed the course.
+Once you have gathered enough points, mooc.fi will acknowledge that you have passed the course.
 There may be some delay between having enough points and being acknowledged for passing the course, especially if you have completed the course early.